You Need To See All The Women Behind

 Advertisement

-There’s a simple reason why all of this high-flying, or high-jumping in Jessica Jones parlance, action works: it’s brought to life by a legion of dedicated women who keep everything rooted in reality.
+There’s a simple reason all of this high-flying, or high-jumping in Jessica Jones parlance, action works: it’s brought to life by a legion of dedicated ladies who keep everything weighed in reality.
 “It’s about a balanced perspective,” creator and executive producer Melissa Rosenberg explains of her series in the clip.
 “A powerful female protagonist or a female director or a female showrunner, that shouldn’t be unique.”

 Read These Stories Next: